Grooming: Frequently Asked Questions

 How Do Snow Conditions Impact The Quality Of A Groomed Trail?

 In an ideal world, we would receive moderate amounts of snowfall every couple of days that could be mixed into the existing base to keep the trails fresh, smooth and firm.
 However, Meissner’s geographical location on the lee side of the Cascades brings inconsistent snowfall.
 When the area experiences cold temperatures and low humidity and receives no new snow, good trail conditions can be maintained if there is already a firm base.
-Too much snow all at once makes the trails too soft and as a result, trail users’ poles punch through, which creates challenging skating conditions.
+Too much snow all at once makes the trails too soft and as a result, trail users’ poles punch through, which creates challenging skiing conditions.
 No new snow conditions, accompanied by significant temperature fluctuations and higher humidity create a freeze-thaw cycle.
 When this happens, the trails become icy and require significant mechanical assistance to churn up the ice and set nice corduroy and classic tracks.

 What Is The Best Time Of Day To Groom?